 Consideration about how best to support and protect the alleged perpetrator will also be considered.
-Referrals where appropriate will be made to Early Help or Children's Social Care through the Designated Safeguarding Lead.
+Referrals where appropriate will be made to Early Help or Children's Social Care (MARU or LA alternative) through the Designated Safeguarding Lead.

 If it is considered necessary to involve the police, this will be done in parallel with a referral to children's social care.